benknoble/benknoble.github.io/_posts/2018-06-25-til-week-2--refactoring.md

 certain by the end of an hour.
 And because I smartly logged everything I was doing, I was able to track the same line being output over and over and over.

-All because my gut said--this is broke.
+All because my gut said---this is broke.

 # Conclusion ?